pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

 To create one Event object you just instantiate it.
 The needed type can just be obtained by a call to `getEventType()`.

-# Plugin community
+# Plugin community #

-The RHQ wiki now hosts a plugin community page that shows available plugins: RHQ Plugin Community at <http://support.rhq-project.org/display/RHQ/RHQ+Plugin+Community> in addition, there is Jopr with its plugins at <http://www.jboss.org/jopr/>
+The RHQ wiki now hosts a plugin community page that shows available plugins: RHQ Plugin Community at <https://docs.jboss.org/author/display/RHQ/Plugin+Community>.

 Check it out for any updates about plugin related information – including lists of new plugins.

-RHQ developers can be reached in #rhq on irc.freenode.net, development forums are hosted on <http://forums.rhq-project.org/>
+RHQ developers can be reached in #rhq on irc.freenode.net, development forums are hosted on <https://community.jboss.org/en/rhq/>

-# About the author:
+# About the author  #
-Heiko W. Rupp is developer at Red Hat in the area of RHQ, Jopr and JBoss ON.
+Heiko W. Rupp is developer at Red Hat in the area of RHQ and JBoss ON.
 He contributed to Jboss AS and other open source projects in the past and wrote the first German JBoss book and one of the first German books on EJB3.
 He lives with his family in Stuttgart, Germany.